Listen

 Water

-The issue of water stress is an increasing environmental issue worldwide.
+The issue of water stress is an increasingly concerning environmental issue worldwide.
 Although as a financial institution our water footprint is comparatively small compared to other industries, we still focus on reducing our water use to minimise our impact.
 We make use of water-efficient infrastructure such as rainwater collection for sanitation, aerators for faucets and updated appliances for optimal efficiency.

 Waste